Vodafone NZ first with 5G mobile - and cops jump on board with 5G drone

 And Vodafone does recommend an unlimited data plan or one with a high data cap - because 5G's ability to download a high-def movie in seconds also means a modest monthly data limit can be obliterated in moments.

-You'll also need a phone that supports 5G, such as Samsung's Galaxy A90 or the 5G version of the Note 10+ (though you won't need a new SIM card).
+You'll also need a phone that supports 5G. ?Options are narrow and expensive, for now.
+There's the 5G version Samsung's Galaxy A90 (a robust $1399 if you pay upfront) or the 5G version of the Note 10+ ($2199).
 Apple is expected to add 5G to its iPhone line next year.
 Some new phones, such as Samsung's new Galaxy Fold come in a 5G version but, for now, NZ is only getting the 4G (fourth generation) variant.
+It'll take a couple of years for 5G support to filter down the foodchain to cheaper models.

 And you'll need to be inside one of the 5G areas, too.
 See a coverage map here.